 According to Hubspot, visual posts receive 2.3 times more engagement than posts without visuals and visuals account for 87% of total interactions.
 Whenever you are posting to your Facebook Page ensure you are incorporating an interesting visual or a video.
 See below for two free, easy ways to make professional-grade graphics without paying for a graphic designer!

 Free resources for visual posts:

 - Canva: Allows you to create a visually appealing post without the help of a graphic designer.
 They have numerous templates to use for Twitter, Facebook, and more!

 5. Create Attention-Grabbing Content

-Posts should only include a 1 to 3 sentence summary about the article or piece of content you are linking back to.
+Posts should only include a 1 to 3-sentence summary about the article or piece of content you are linking back to.
 It should also always include a visual!
-When using social media, your audience is scrolling through news quickly so don’t get too wordy or they may bypass your posts.
+When using social media, your audience is scrolling through the news quickly so don’t get too wordy or they may bypass your posts.
 Keep posts short, simple and attention-grabbing!

 When you are thinking about what content you should be posting use the “rule of thirds” to help guide you!

 - Education Pieces Authored By You - ⅓ of your post should be educational pieces authored by your company.
 For example, you may post about pests that are destroying certain plants, then link this back to a product or service you offer to combat it!